thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # page from search data, feeds, etc.
 # WARNING: Consider hosting a standalone, fully auth-protected static page for secret information instead!
 geekdocProtected: false

+# Set 'left' (default), 'center' or 'right' to configure the text align of a page.
+geekdocAlign: "left"
 ```

 {{< /tab >}}